RobGibbens/dotfiles-windows/README.md

-﻿# JayHarris's dotfiles for Windows
+﻿# RobGibbens' dotfiles for Windows (based on all the work done by @JayHarris) ﻿
 A collection of PowerShell Profile and dotfiles for Windows.

 Are you a Mac user?
 Check out my [dotfiles](https://github.com/jayharris/dotfiles) repository.